Sosland Director of the Harvard College Writing Program

 Research and Writing Interests: Philosophy and/of Literature, 19th- and 20th-century European Philosophy, Aesthetics, 20th- and 21st-century Fiction

 Ben Roth studied philosophy and English at Williams College and received his Ph.D. in philosophy from Boston University.
 He has also held fellowships at the University of Cambridge and the Institut für die Wissenschaften vom Menschen in Vienna.
-His research focuses on the role that narrative plays in self-understanding and self-constitution, and he has published on Heidegger, Sartre, Rousseau, and the problem of nihilism in architectural phenomenology.
-He is drafting a book manuscript, under the working title Middling Readers: Heidegger, Everydayness, and the Narrative Self, that interprets Being and Time as offering a novel theory of how we interpret the meaning of our lives—in the same way that we interpret a story, not when we’ve finished, but rather when we’re still in the middle of it.
+His research focuses on the role that narrative plays in self-understanding and self-constitution, and he has published on Heidegger, Wittgenstein, Sartre, Rousseau, land art, and the problem of nihilism in architectural phenomenology.
 He also publishes an occasional bit of fiction and popular criticism and teaches Introduction to Philosophy for Harvard Extension School.

 Research and Writing Interests: International relations, women and politics, political psychology, group-based violence, survey experiments

 Sparsha Saha received her Ph.D. and M.A. from the Department of Government at Harvard, and her B.A. from the University of California, Berkeley.
 Her dissertation examines the causes of severe protest policing violence in Iran since 1979, and her current research focuses on the effects of gender and dress on women in politics and society.

 Research and Writing Interests: Poetry Writing and Criticism